gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-organization.md

 ---

 A GitKraken organization is a collection of [GitKraken accounts](/gitkraken-client/gitkraken-account/) which unlocks a shared [subscription](/gitkraken-client/gitkraken-subscriptions/), collaboration features between members, and administration of the members in the organization.
+If you are creating an account for the first time, an organization will automatically be created for you.

 ***